ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 **FASTQC Quality Reports**

-Review and make the initial (before preprocessing) and filtered (after preprocessing) FASTQC reports available in your README.
+Rename and move the initial (before preprocessing) and filtered (after preprocessing) FASTQC reports
 ```
-output/fastqc/initial/multiqc_report.html
+mv output/fastqc/initial/multiqc_report.html output/fastqc/initial_multiqc_report.html
-output/fastqc/filtered/multiqc_report.html
+mv output/fastqc/filtered/multiqc_report.html output/fastqc/filtered_multiqc_report.html
 ```
-Push these files if you haven't done so already.
-Then provide the https link to them.
+Now push these files if you haven't done so already and then provide the https link to them.
 You can use the following for reporting
 ```
 * [Initial](linkt_to_inial_report)
 * [Filtered](linkt_to_filtered_report)